GiustraJ/MidlandCode-C2/readme.md

 ---

 # Week 11
-## June 3rd through June 7th
+## September 23rd through September 27th

 ### Overview -
 These weeks will mark the beginning of the Final Project.
 The class will be divided into groups (either randomly or to balance talent).
 The teams will determine who will be the lead amongst themselves and develop a hierarchy for work to be done.
 The teams will then meet with clients who will go through a discovery process to determine what the team will develop for the client.
 Due to the short time, the teams will work on 2day sprints.
-While the projects will be different, they will both/all test the same skillsets and require mastery of the same subjects to complete.
+While the projects will be different, they will both/all test the same skill sets and require mastery of the same subjects to complete.

 #### Monday -
 * Discussion of Final Project and Team Assignments